MattClarkson/CMakeCatchTemplate/README.md

 Lets start with some assumptions:

- 1. This example is only suitable for small research projects, and the aim is to get simple libraries and apps done quickly.
-If you want bigger examples, then example projects like [DREAM3D](https://github.com/BlueQuartzSoftware/DREAM3D) or [FreeSurfer](https://github.com/freesurfer/freesurfer) have much larger examples, but each one is written by an excellent software engineer, each project has their own nuances so its difficult to define a standard, and each is way beyond the scope of this small example.
+ 1. This project is only a demonstration for small research projects, and the aim is to get simple libraries and apps done quickly.
+If you want bigger examples, then example projects like [DREAM3D](https://github.com/BlueQuartzSoftware/DREAM3D) or [FreeSurfer](https://github.com/freesurfer/freesurfer) are much larger examples, but each one is written by an excellent software engineer and each project has their own nuances so its difficult to define a standard.
  2. This project does not support dynamically loaded plugins.
 This would require much more CMake coding.
  3. You have built your own Qt.

 Lots of people would like to take a shortcut and use Qt that comes with a package manager on Linux, or with Homebrew or Macports on MacOSX, or pre-compiled on Windows.
 I believe its quicker to learn how to build it, than it is to cope with the wrong version, or a version that you did not compile.
-It really doesn't take long to learn, and is quicker than debugging all the numerous problems.
+It really doesn't take long to learn, and is quicker than debugging all the numerous problems, and its quicker than sorting out deployment issues.

-So, to simplify matters, lets consider the following Use-Cases.
+So, to further simplify matters, lets consider the following Use-Cases.

  1. You are developing a small library or command line app, and NOT a GUI.
 Your focus is the core algorithm.
 In that case, build everything statically.
 The packaging code will produce an SDK to link against, so other people can be responsible for integrating your new algorithm into their app.
 You can use non-GUI Qt, by turning on the flag MYPROJECT_USE_QT, but you should still compile Qt statically.
 Static linking makes ```make install``` and ```make package``` for command line apps and libraries so much easier.
  2. You are developing a GUI, or you are an application developer, or integration developer.
-In that case, you can use static or shared linking, you get a GUI, but no SDK.
+In that case, you can use shared linking.
+This package will provide you with examples on how to build a GUI, but will not build a separate SDK.
+Any command line apps will be bundled with the GUI.

-and then, if you switch between 1 and 2, you will probably need a complete rebuild at the SuperBuild level.
+If you switch between 1 and 2, you will need a complete rebuild at the SuperBuild level.
 For example, if you start with a command line app, and build without Qt, but you are using VTK filters.
 Then at some point you decide you want to add a Qt GUI, then you will also need to rebuild VTK to pick up the Qt support classes like QVTKWidget.